 Zawadi Books owners, Sharon and Kenneth Holley

-Situated in the front of a house on the East Side’s main commercial thoroughfare, the bookstore is crammed full of tomes and artistic treasures “that are by and about people of African descent,” according to Sharon, a former librarian.
+Situated in the front of a house in East Buffalo’s main commercial thoroughfare, the bookstore is crammed full of tomes and artistic treasures “that are by and about people of African descent,” according to Sharon, a former librarian.
 In fact, she and her husband of 45 years, Kenneth, met while both were working at a local public library.
 She advanced in the library system, and he became an administrator for a community services agency.
 While working full-time at their other jobs, the Holleys managed to indulge their passion for books—and service to the Black community—with a little side book business.

 They raised three daughters—Nzinga, Asantewa, and Makeda—along the way, enlisting their help as they visited other cities for such events as Juneteenth, traveling vendors setting up pop-ups where their books were on display, for sale to a wider readership.